TOAST-DOCS/VPN-Gateway/en/overview.md

 * Enables an encrypted network connection between a VPC and a customer’s on-premises network.
 * The bandwidth (guaranteed on an outbound basis) can be selected among 20M, 50M, 100M, and 1G.
-* The encryption algorithm can be selected among AES, DES, and 3DES.
+* The encryption algorithm can be selected among AES192 and AES256.
 * The integrity algorithm can be selected among MD5, SHA1 and SHA256.
 * Network ACLs can be applied.
 * This service is currently only available in the Korea (Pangyo) and Korea (Pyeongchon) regions, and will be supported by other regions gradually.